regisftm/azure-fortinet-fabric-bootcamp/modules/module-10-fortianalyzer/README.md

 ### Issue: FortiAnalyzer not receiving logs
 **Solution:**
-- Verify FortiGate log server configuration points to 10.16.6.10
+- Verify if FortiGate Fabric Connectors for FortiAnalyzer is `Connected`
 - Check that traffic logging is enabled on firewall policies
-- Ensure FortiAnalyzer is accepting logs on port 514

 ### Issue: On-premises logs not appearing
 **Solution:**